olefriis/simplepvr-backend-ruby/README.md

 ======================
 A really, really simple PVR (Personal Video Recorder) system which only supports the [HDHomeRun network tuners](http://www.silicondust.com/).
 It's written in Ruby and is highly hackable.
-If you don't want to hack it, but just want a solid PVR system, no worries: It's dead-simple to use.
+If you don't want to hack it, but just want a solid PVR, no worries: It's dead-simple to use.

-SimplePVR does not contain its own player, but currently provides an XBMC plug-in and some half-hearted browser playback.
+SimplePVR does not contain its own player, but currently provides an XBMC plug-in.
 Apart from that, all recordings are stored in a simple directory structure (see below for an explanation), so that you can just point your favorite player to the recordings.

 Why?
 ====
 MythTV stopped working for me and my HDHomeRun box in the 0.25 release.
-And even though MythTV has loads of merits, I just have no idea what to do when it stops working - I am not in control of my media center.
+Even though MythTV has loads of merits, I just have no idea what to do when it stops working.
+I was not in control of my media center.

 During the last couple of years, I have spent a substantial amount of time on bugs that suddenly appeared in MythTV and suddenly went away.
 I really don't like using systems this brittle.
+My wife got frustrated too, which is unfortunate as well...

 So I wanted to create a really simple PVR in Ruby, making it possible for others to hack away and have fun while recording TV shows for the rest of the family.